syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 At this stage, Kubebuilder has wired up two key components for your operator:

-1. A Resource in the form of a Custom Resource Defintion (CRD) with the kind `Website`.
+1. A Resource in the form of a Custom Resource Definition (CRD) with the kind `Website`.
 2. A Controller that runs each time a `Website` CRD is create, changed, or deleted.

 Next up, you will explore these two components in more detail.